Green-Software-Foundation/carbon-ci/CONTRIBUTING.md

 This project welcomes contributions and suggestions.
 By contributing, you confirm that you have the right to, and actually do, grant us the rights to use your contribution.
 More information below.

+We are looking for all types of assistance, from documenation generation, strategy and roadmap input, and as many developers and infrastructure experts as we can.
+We need GO developers o, so if you're looking to learn, this is a great palce to start.

 Please feel free to contribute code, ideas, improvements, and patches - we've added some general guidelines and information below, and you can propose changes to this document in a pull request.

 This project has adopted the [Contributor Covenant Code of Conduct](https://avanade.github.io/code-of-conduct/).

+## Current opportunites

+We currently need help with:
+  - Strategy and roadmap prioritisation
+  - Integrating the GSF IF project with our existing data source
+  - Helping to find or dexpand our data set beyond Azure
+  - Considersations around code energy use, e.g. Python vs Go
+  - Front end design - designing the user experience within GitHub
+  - Infrastucture as code - more integrations into infrastructure as code platforms
+  - Documentation
+  - Presentation and shareable materials

+## How to get started
+Introduce yourself in the [discussion page](https://github.com/Green-Software-Foundation/carbon-ci/discussions) of out repo, and let us know where you think you can help.
+Join our bi-weekly connection on zoom, and join us on slack.

 ## Rights to your contributions
 By contributing to this project, you: